Tsikitsiky/react-random-quote-generator/readme.md

 ## Features

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->
+The app is displaying a random quote in the first page.

+Users can get a list of quote from the displayed author by cliking at the athor's name

+User can get a new quote by cliking the random button

 ## How To Use